-The remuneration governance before 2022 was described in the Board of Directors Charter.
-The same was documented in the Remuneration Policy during 2022 and elaboration from governance perspective was included.
-The Board of Directors approved the Policy during 2022.
-One of the Board meetings had remuneration as a topic on the agenda during 2022.
+CBTC's remuneration is governed by the Remuneration Policy.
+The Board of Directors reviewed and approved the Policy during 2023.
+One of the Board meetings had remuneration as a topic on the agenda during 2023.

 The Board shall discuss material retention, exit and welcome packages, assess whether they are consistent with the remuneration approach adopted by the Bank and ensure that these packages are not excessive or in conflict with the Global Citco policies.